-If you're looking for a tool that will allow you to provide and update instructions without physically being on site, check out Swept's cleaning instructions feature.
+How to do it: If you're looking for a tool that will allow you to provide and update instructions without physically being on site, check out Swept's cleaning instructions feature.

 Our translation feature also removes any language barriers you may face when a cleaner's first language isn't the same as your own.

 Cleaners will appreciate the clarity, feel more supported, and it can also help lighten the load on your management team.